noobee/bt-headtracker/README.md

 - device must be strapped in the correct orientation, can be checked via the serial console or the "Raw tracker data" in opentrack.
 - ./docs folder has various prototype pics, schematics, opentrack setup, etc.
 - imho, this is more stable than the IR or webcam based headtrackers, especially for HMCS operation (aiming with the head). i didn't miss the postional output.
-- there will eventually be gyro drift affecting the yaw output. in practice, drift does not really affect gameplay. you should bind the "Center" function in opentrack to reset the orientation and you can also calibrate the gyro to further minimize drift.
+- there will eventually be gyro drift affecting the yaw output. in practice, drift does not really affect gameplay. you should bind the "Center" function in opentrack to reset the orientation. the device also performs automatic live calibration if you keep it still.
 - feedback, comments and suggestions welcomed!

 ## features